mattruma/truthseekers/meeting-01-what-is-truth-moderator.md

 ## Moderator Remarks

 First, I want to thank everyone for coming.

 I really appreciate you taking the time to be here and being willing to participate in what I hope will become a series of thoughtful and meaningful conversations.

 Before we begin, I want to dedicate this first gathering to my dad, who recently passed away.

 My dad was a truth seeker throughout his life.
-He was willing to ask important questions, think seriously about what he believed, and continue searching for answers.
+He asked important questions, thought seriously about what he believed, and was always willing to learn from other people.

-So, for me, beginning the Truth Seekers Club has a special significance.
+He didn't assume that he had everything figured out.

+He listened to different perspectives, considered what others had to say, and allowed those conversations and experiences to shape and strengthen what he believed and, ultimately, his faith.

+I think that willingness to listen, learn, question, and grow is an important part of genuinely seeking truth.
+It doesn't mean abandoning our convictions.
+It means being willing to examine why we hold them and remaining open to learning something from someone who sees the world differently than we do.

-I hope that our conversations here reflect something of that same desire to seek what is true.
-I hope we are willing to ask difficult questions, listen carefully to one another, examine our own beliefs, and follow the evidence wherever it leads.
+I hope the conversations we have here reflect something of that same spirit: a willingness to ask difficult questions, listen carefully to one another, examine our own beliefs, and follow the truth wherever it leads.

-I hope, in some small way, that this discussion honors my dad and his lifelong pursuit of truth.

 The idea behind the **Truth Seekers Club** is actually pretty simple.